AODocs-Dev/api-documentation/src/Guides/60-Best practices/10-HTTP status codes and error handling.md

-# HTTP status codes and error scenarios
+# HTTP status codes and error handling

 The HTTP status code that comes back along with the response indicates whether your request **succeeded**, **failed**, or **something else happened**.